Personal Development Plan (PDP) plus template

 - Does this ambition make you feel like you’re contributing?
 To other people?
 To society?

 - What emotions come up when you think about these career plans?

 - How do you want others to see you?

 Formulate the objective(s) using the SMART Goals method.
 In this way you ensure that the goal remains attainable and realistic.
-A BHAG (Big Hairy Audacious Goal) is difficult to define in a way that is feasible.
+A BHAG (Big Hairy Audacious Goal) is difficult to define in a way that is feasible, relevant and time bound.

 Step 3: perform a competency / skill analysis